Ethinyl estradiol/norgestimate (By mouth)

 Prevents pregnancy and treats acne.
-This is an estrogen and progesterone combination.
+This medicine is commonly called a birth control pill.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to ethinyl estradiol or norgestimate, or if you are pregnant or have unusual vaginal bleeding.
-Do not use it if you have liver disease, migraine headaches, breast cancer, or problems with blood clots.
+Do not use it if you had an allergic reaction to ethinyl estradiol or norgestimate, or if you are pregnant or have unusual vaginal bleeding that has not been checked by your doctor.
+Do not use it if you have liver disease, breast cancer, or problems with blood clots.
 Do not use it if you have high blood pressure, certain heart problems, or diabetes with kidney, eye, nerve, or blood vessel damage.

 How to Use This Medicine:

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - Each brand of birth control pills has specific directions.
 Read and follow the patient instructions for your prescribed brand.
 Talk to your doctor or pharmacist if you have any questions.

 - Ask your doctor if you should use a second form of birth control for the first 7 days of your first cycle of pills.